 JEFF MULQUEEN has worked with the Greenwood Village Police Department in Colorado since 1993.
 He has been a K9 handler since 2000.
 Jeff solicited Brett’s help to find and train his 2nd PSD, “Magnum” in 2011.
 K9 Magnum was trained under the TacDogs Training Program beginning as a “green” dog that passed certification and was “street ready” in 5 weeks time.
 Jeff became a TacDogs Instructor in 2013.
 Jeff is training his 3rd PSD now, Riggs, under this program.

 In May 2016, TIM NORTON retired from Phoenix PD, AZ with 30 years of service as a police officer.
 Tim had been assigned to K-9 since 1995.
 Tim’s expertise comes from thousands of various K-9 deployments, specializing in patrol and narcotics detection.
 Tim had four PSD’s during his career, and has trained other K-9 teams during his term.
-Now that Tim has retired he will be focused on providing driven dogs, tested and approved by TacDogs Instructors, for both single and dual purpose work.
+Tim didn’t stay retired long, he is now the Sheriff of Elbert County, in Colorado.
 Tim became a TacDogs Instructor in 2014.

 JOE SMITH has been in law enforcement since 2005.
 Joe started working his first PSD, Coty, in 2007 and is on his second PSD, Stryker, at this time.
 Joe is responsible for the training of new dogs and K9 tactic at his department.
 Joe attended an ATOA (Arkansas Tactical Officer Association) conference in 2014 where the TacDogs program was first introduced to him.
 The TacDogs program struck a cord and filled void in training.
 Joe attended the TacDogs Instructor/Trainer course in 2017 to become a Trainer, and in 2018 became in Instructor.